schelcc/four-seasons-labelCloud/README.md

 The most important part to note about the above info is the first line, ``active environment``.
 This denotes the Conda environment you are currently in.
 It should say ``base`` directly after installation.
 Some systems will show the active env right on your command prompt, but in case it doesn't that is how you can check.

-Now create the environment we'll use to run our labelling software:
+Now create the environment we'll use to run our labeling software:
 ```
 conda create -n <name> python=3.8
 ```